mrblog/KiraDB/README.md

 ### Basic Queries

 The general approach is to create a query, put conditions on it, and then retrieve a `List` of matching Objects using `executeQuery`.
-For example, to retrieve the scores associated with a particular team, by constraining the value for a key.
+For example, retrieve the scores associated with a particular team by constraining the value for a key:

 ```